Graduate Nurse Program (Mental and Addiction Health)

 In this program your clinical learning is supported through a clinical supervision program that compliment study days.
 This program introduces graduates to skills attainment in key clinical areas of Mental and Addiction Health Nursing practice, including the development of reflective practice skills.

 We offer one of the best professional development funds in Victoria with contribution towards conference registration, airfares and accommodation.
 Yes, we do send our Graduates to conferences and this is one of the rewards of working as a team member at The Alfred.

 Successful completion of the Alfred Mental and Addiction Health Graduate Nurse Program will provide you with credit towards a postgraduate Diploma/Masters in Mental Health Nursing at the University of Melbourne, RMIT or La Trobe University.
 Should you wish to engage in a course at another university we may be able to negotiate credit for you.

 Why we're different

 The Alfred Mental and Addiction Health Program is different because we offer:

 - The longest running Mental Health Graduate Nurse Program in Victoria

 - A supportive and friendly environment to assist your transition from student to registered nurse

 - Credit towards postgraduate study with a choice of University

 - No need to undertake external study in your graduate year.
 This program will equate to credit and fee reduction for postgraduate / Masters programs

 - Our graduates will be offered a 12 month contract.
 On successful completion of the graduate year you can apply for ongoing employment.

 - Consolidation in one area with a rotation to community residential rehabilitation and the opportunity to rotate to our Aged Psychiatry in patient unit may be negotiated for you.

 - Team based nursing experience and a central role in the multidisciplinary team

-- A preceptor and a buddy nurse for every graduate as well as a dedicated Clinical support Nurse educator
+- A preceptor and a buddy nurse for every graduate as well as a dedicated Clinical Support Nurse

 - Six weeks annual leave (pro rata)